nedbat/pkgsample/README.rst

 - License: this repo uses the Apache license, but you can choose a different one.

-- Minimum Python version: this repo required Python 3.9 or greater.
+- Minimum Python version: this repo requires Python 3.9 or greater.
 Perhaps you need to support more versions (choose a lower requirement) or you want to use some newer Python features (choose a higher requirement).